 The world population is exponentially growing and with it the global need for energy.
 If we imagine that consumption parallels population growth, then the demand -most notably for transport and heating, which consume vast quantities of energy – will continue to rise and solutions need to be put into place.

 Currently, electricity production is dependent on market prices for fuel, and more importantly the UK does not have security of supply.
-It is estimated that 10% of the UK’s electricity needs, are currently imported.
+It is estimated that 35% of the UK’s energy supplies are currently imported.